Person-0/AcWoC-bot/README.md

 # Commands

-- `ping`:
+- `ping`
-  - Shows the time it takes for the bot to send a message to discord.
+  - Shows the time it takes (in milliseconds) for the bot to send a message to discord.

 - `forward <channel> <message content>`
   - Forwards a text message supplied as an argument to the command to a channel specified in the command.
+  - Arguments:
-  - ***channel*** can be any text channel's id or direct reference using #channel as long as the bot as permission to send messages in that channel.
+	- ***channel*** can be any text channel's id or direct reference using #channel as long as the bot has permission to send messages in that channel.
 	- ***message content*** limit is 2000 characters, but you should take a margin of ~33 characters since you will not be able to send the command if it exceeds the limit itself, unless you have nitro.

 # Running from Source
 - Ensure you have NodeJS, npm installed.